-- Be sure there are two-three weeks after elections and before finals to hold effective transitions. - Avoid midterm or final exam time as members will be focused on academics rather than the election and transition process.
+- Be sure there are two-three weeks after elections and before finals to hold effective transitions. - Avoid midterm or final exam time as members will be focused on academics rather than the election and transition process. - Avoid mid-term officer installation which can create confusion as incoming officers lead events originally planned by outgoing officers.

 Can the leadership skill presentation count as another programming requirement?
 No, this does not count as a DG Dialogue program.
 This is an optional program for members interested in assuming a leadership position.

 Can members in poor standing vote or participate in the election of chapter officers?

-Members in poor standing may not vote in the election of officers.
-They should participate and benefit from the chapter education on elections, and they may also submit a Recommended Slate form to the Nominating Committee.
+No, members in poor standing may not vote in the election of officers.
+They should participate and benefit from the chapter education on elections.
+They may also submit a Recommended Slate form to the Nominating Committee.